Ivo-Donchev/Music-generator-ML/README.md

 ## Data collector

-The data collector reads all the links in `songs-youtube-links.txt` and collects set of MP3 songs into `songs/` folder.
+The data collector reads all the links in `data-collector/links.txt` and collects set of MP3 songs into `songs/` folder.